ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-intermediate/continuous-integration-handson.md

     - Create a Task to build a container image and push to the registry
     - This task will be later used by the pipeline.
-    - Download the task file [task-buildah.yaml](/yamls/tekton-lab/task-buildah.yaml) to build the image, push the image to the registy:
+    - Download the task file [task-buildah.yaml](/yamls/tekton-lab/task-buildah.yaml) to build the image, push the image to the registry:
     - Create the `buildah` Task using the file and the command:
     ```
     oc apply -f task-buildah.yaml -n $NAMESPACE